zachMitchell/lemonBot/adminManual.md

 1. They have no cooldown
 1. They are reserved only for the highest discord server rank "Administrator"

-These commands are capable to destroying a server's message history if not careful, so to properly use them, make sure you have practice an environment where it won't cause major damage.
+These commands are capable of destroying a server's message history if not careful, so to properly use them, make sure you have a practice environment where it won't cause major damage.

 ## Initial setup